EduardUsatchev/DevOps/README.md

     - docker-dependencies

-# This repository is using encryption for every lab resolution,
+# This repository is using encryption for every lab resolution
-## if you would like to decrypt the folders please run:
+### if you would like to decrypt the folders please run:
     - git-crypt status
     - git-crypt unlock encryption-key/git-crypt-key